horizonridgestudio/snakes_kml_1/README.md

   * If this line is considered as an alternate equator, a perpendicular longitudinal line can be drawn from Nazca, which passes through Alaska.
 If a similar line is drawn from Giza, it intersects the previous line in SE Alaska, meaning that this could be thought of as an alternate North Pole.  ![Alaska pole](images/cf-apps7865/chuck-alaska-pole.jpg)
   * If the triangle formed by Nazca, Giza, and the alternate north pole is measured, the base measures 7677 miles, and the sides measure 6215 miles, producing a triangle with two angles of 51.5 degrees, just like the Great Pyramid itself.![triangle](images/cf-apps7865/chuck-triangle.jpg)

-A story of cataclysm is implied by these points, based on source material _Fingerprints of the Gods_ and _Heaven's Mirror_, by Graham Hancock, and _Path of the Pole_, by Charles Hapgood: Prior to the Younger Dryas impact event that ended the last ice age, the Earth had a different pole, and therefore a different equator.
+A story of cataclysm is implied by these points, based on source material _Fingerprints of the Gods_ , by Graham Hancock, and _Path of the Pole_, by Charles Hapgood: Prior to the Younger Dryas impact event that ended the last ice age, the Earth had a different pole, and therefore a different equator.
 The cataclysmic comet strike  changed the polar orientation of the Earth.
 A hypothetical lost civilization which predated this event had mapped the Earth and placed several key sites around the previous equator for geodetic purposes, which we now maintain as ancient sacred sites.

 Chuck has illustrated this well enough for a presentation in a simple Youtube video, using Google Earth Pro (GEP).
 I wanted to reproduce these line diagrams to learn the technicalities of GEP, and to verify these claims for myself, in a slightly more precise way than Chuck's very casual approach, and to record my methods and findings here.